MUSEQuBES: Characterizing the circumgalactic medium of redshift $\approx3.3$ Ly$\alpha$ emitters: Data Availability

 \section{Data Availability}

 The data underlying this article are available in ESO (http://archive.eso.org/cms.html) and Keck (https://www2.keck.hawaii.edu/koa/public/koa.php) public archives.

-{\it Acknowledgements:} This work is partly funded by Vici grant 639.043.409 from the Dutch Research Council (NWO).
+{\it Acknowledgements:} We would like to thank the anonymous referee for the useful comments which improved the clarity of the paper.
+This work is partly funded by Vici grant 639.043.409 from the Dutch Research Council (NWO).
 SM thanks the Alexander von Humboldt-Stiftung (Germany).
 SM also thanks Monica Turner, Lorrie Straka, Marijke Segers, and Peter Mitchell for useful discussion.
 SC gratefully acknowledges support from Swiss National Science Foundation grant PP00P2\_190092 and from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme grant agreement No 864361.
 NB acknowledges support from the ANR 3DGasFlows (ANR-17-CE31-0017).

 \aj{AJ} \actaa{Acta Astron.} \araa{ARA\&A} \apj{ApJ} \apjl{ApJ} \apjs{ApJS} \ao{Appl.~Opt.} \apss{Ap\&SS} \aap{A\&A} \aapr{A\&A~Rev.} \aaps{A\&AS} \azh{AZh} \baas{BAAS} \bac{Bull. astr.
 Inst.
 Czechosl.} \caa{Chinese Astron.
 Astrophys.} \cjaa{Chinese J. Astron.
 Astrophys.} \icarus{Icarus} \jcap{J. Cosmology Astropart.
 Phys.} \jrasc{JRASC} \mnras{MNRAS} \memras{MmRAS} \na{New A} \nar{New A Rev.} \pasa{PASA} \pra{Phys.~Rev.~A} \prb{Phys.~Rev.~B} \prc{Phys.~Rev.~C} \prd{Phys.~Rev.~D} \pre{Phys.~Rev.~E} \prl{Phys.~Rev.~Lett.} \pasp{PASP} \pasj{PASJ} \qjras{QJRAS} \rmxaa{Rev. Mexicana Astron.
 Astrofis.} \skytel{S\&T} \solphys{Sol.~Phys.} \sovast{Soviet~Ast.} \ssr{Space~Sci.~Rev.} \zap{ZAp} \nat{Nature} \iaucirc{IAU~Circ.} \aplett{Astrophys.~Lett.} \apspr{Astrophys.~Space~Phys.~Res.} \bain{Bull.~Astron.~Inst.~Netherlands} \fcp{Fund.~Cosmic~Phys.} \gca{Geochim.~Cosmochim.~Acta} \grl{Geophys.~Res.~Lett.} \jcp{J.~Chem.~Phys.} \jgr{J.~Geophys.~Res.} \jqsrt{J.~Quant.~Spec.~Radiat.~Transf.} \memsai{Mem.~Soc.~Astron.~Italiana} \nphysa{Nucl.~Phys.~A} \physrep{Phys.~Rep.} \physscr{Phys.~Scr} \planss{Planet.~Space~Sci.} \procspie{Proc.~SPIE} \astap=\aap \apjlett=\apjl \apjsupp=\apjs \applopt=\ao \bsp